Have speakers but need to connect to them wirelessly?

 Bluetooth is unreliable and we won’t cover any of them here as they just don’t seem to cut it at the time or writing this.

 The Wireless units available for surround sound speakers, or subwoofers are as follows.
-Each link shows reviews and current Amazon price.
+Each link shows more reviews and details.

 This has a single rear unit that powers both speakers.
 This makes it easier to power but the reviews have never been great so we didn’t go for this one.
 Price is good but this doesn’t mean much if it’s not reliable.